JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Ages 6-9

-This program is for our youngest campers - typically ages 6-9.
+This program is for our youngest campers aged 6-9.
 Each camp session has limited spaces, to give individual attention to our youngest members of the flock.
 Campers learn about the dynamics of moving water, play games, learn about the environment and conservation, and sing songs while practicing teamwork to get their raft downstream.
 Campers in this group drift and navigate the "class II" mellow stretches of the South Fork American, commonly known as the "Tom Sawyer Float".
 They'll certainly come home with Huck Finn-like stories of their own!
-Ducks are accompanied by specially selected Senior River Guides and Camp Counselors.
+Ducks are shepherded by specially selected Senior River Guides and several teen Camp Counselors.

 Picture